ur-whitelab/wazy/README.md

 [![PyPI version](https://badge.fury.io/py/wazy.svg)](https://badge.fury.io/py/wazy)

-Pretrained Bayesian Optimization of Amino Acid Sequences
+Pretrained Bayesian Optimization of Amino Acid Sequences. **This is actively developed research code - things can break and the API may change.
+Please use caution and open an issue if things are unexpected!**

 ## Colab